 What Happens If My License Expires?
 Here’s What You Need to Know

 We’ve all been in situations where life gets hectic, and suddenly you glance at your driver’s license only to discover it expired last month.
 Or maybe you’ve decided to start driving again after years without a license.
-Whatever your situation, an expired Virginia driver’s license creates headaches that nobody needs.
+Whatever your situation, a license expired issue in Virginia can quickly turn into a serious problem if not addressed.

-As driving instructors who’ve worked with thousands of Virginia residents, we’ve heard countless stories about expired licenses and the confusion they cause.
-Let me clear up the mysteries and share what you really need to know about handling an expired license in Virginia.
+As driving instructors who’ve worked with thousands of Virginia residents, we’ve heard countless stories about expired licenses and the confusion they cause—especially questions like what happens if my license expires and whether there’s any license expired grace period.
+Let me clear up the mysteries and share what you really need to know about handling an expired driver’s license in Virginia.

 No Grace Period: The Hard Truth About Virginia Licenses

-First things first, Virginia doesn’t offer any grace period after your license expires.
+First things first, Virginia doesn’t offer any license expired grace period for driver’s licenses.
 Not a day, not a week.
-Once that expiration date passes, driving becomes illegal.
+Once that expiration date passes, your license is officially expired, and driving becomes illegal.

 What Happens If You’re Caught Driving?